You can translate the document:

 Role base

-In the first image of this section we saw that inside CN=Users the users were listed among other elements:
+Earlier in this document, we saw in the Users container t that inside CN=Users, the users were listed among other elements:

-These elements are groups.
-In Active Directory users are members of one or several groups so typically they are used as roles (because people belonging to the same group should have the same privileges over the applications, in our case Virtual DataPort).
+These elements represent groups within Active Directory.
+In Active Directory, users are members of one or several groups so typically they are used as roles (because people belonging to the same group should have the same privileges over the applications, in our case Virtual DataPort).

-As all our groups/roles are in the same container, our Role base parameter will be only one node:CN=Users,DC=denodo,DC=loc
+As all our groups/roles are in the same container, our Role base parameter will be only one node, as follows:CN=Users,DC=denodo,DC=loc

 Attribute with role name